Page 7

 Phi Theta Kappa

-Students earning a 3.5 cumulative GPA and successfully completing 12 college-level credits in an A.A.S. or an A.A. degree at Hennepin Tech are eligible to join the international honor society Phi Theta Kappa.
+Students earning a 3.5 cumulative GPA and successfully completing 12 college-level credits in an A.A.S. or an A.S. degree at Hennepin Tech are eligible to join the international honor society Phi Theta Kappa.
 Eligible students will receive an Invitation.
 Students should keep their contact information up to date in eServices so they may be invited to accept membership.
 New members are recognized with a membership pin and certificate, and be honored at an induction ceremony held once per year.
 After induction, students must maintain a 3.25 GPA to remain in the honor society.
 A notation of membership will appear on a graduate's transcript and diploma.
 A stole will be provided to wear at graduation denoting Phi Theta Kappa membership.